MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/resultsschema-v2/element-networksettings.md

 ---
-Description: Contains any errors from processing the NetworkSettings element from the last provisioning attempt.
+description: Contains any errors from processing the NetworkSettings element from the last provisioning attempt.
 Search.Product: eADQiWindows 10XVcnh
 title: NetworkSettings
 ms.assetid: 82e8282b-5405-4fcf-b835-83fe6ec9a460